 Apple cider vinegar: Although drinking apple cider vinegar won’t cure your acne, it may help if you use it as a toner.
 Its antibacterial and antifungal properties can eradicate the types of bacteria that cause acne.
 You can make an apple cider vinegar toner by mixing one tablespoon full of vinegar with two cups of warm water and wiping over your face with a cotton pad.

 Tea tree oil: Essential oil of the tea tree is an excellent natural treatment for acne.
 There are a number of acne creams on the market that contain this acne-causing bacteria killer.
-It can, for some, be a skin irritant, so it’s best to treat small areas of skin on your arm first.
+You can also check out the Best Cream Reviews to see the ones you can use for your face and other affected areas.
+Some acne cream can, for some, be a skin irritant, so it’s best to treat small areas of skin on your arm first.
 Tea tree is a volatile oil, so you shouldn’t use it on your skin without diluting it.
 People have mixed results using Tee tree oil so it is best to check out acne treatment reviews online to see if other are having similar experiences.

 Facial masks: Facial masks, particularly ones made with clay, are very good for treating acne since they draw out the dirt and oils that clog the pores.
 They are very mild, which makes them a great choice if you have sensitive skin.
 You make your own by mixing equal measures of apple cider vinegar and bentonite clay.
 Smooth the mix onto your face and rinse with warm water after 30 minutes.
 It’s a good idea to do this once each week to keep your skin clear.